 How can we solve the explore-exploit dilemma with a deterministic policy?

-How do we get overestimation bias in actor-critic methods?
+How do we get and deal with overestimation bias in actor-critic methods?

-How do we deal with the inherent errors in deep neural networks?
+How do we deal with the inherent approximation errors in deep neural networks?

 This course is for the highly motivated and advanced student.
 To succeed, you must have prior course work in all the following topics: